skynet/astronomer-ee/docs/pages/guides/google-cloud.md

 Provision two static IPs from Google Cloud:
 * `gcloud compute addresses create astro-ingress --global`
 * `gcloud compute addresses create astro-airflow-prod --global`

+Be sure your account has the right Google Cloud level permissions.

+Run `glcoud compute addresses list` to verify everything was configured properly.

 ### Setup DNS
 Once you have static IP addresses allocated, you may want to map them to easy to remember DNS names.
 This step will depend on your DNS provider.